0xAX/linux-insides/Booting/linux-bootstrap-1.md

 state.cs = segment + 0x20;
 ```

-In my case, the kernel is loaded at `0x10000` physical address.
-This means that segment registers will have the following values after kernel setup starts:
+In my case, the kernel is loaded at the physical address `0x10000`.
+This means that segment registers have the following values after kernel setup starts:

 ```
 gs = fs = es = ds = ss = 0x1000